 After removing paint from a piece with chemicals or a heat gun, I typically sand with 40 grit sandpaper, then work my way up to 240 grit sandpaper.

 Do you have a video comparing all the ways to strip paint?

 Citri-Strip is almost always going to be the easiest way to remove paint.
 It costs a little more than the other methods and can be messy, but is significantly faster than using a heat gun.
-Grab my cheat sheet for removing paint (with Citristrip!) so you know the easiest way to get the job done!

 The only time I’d use anything else is if I had multiple layers of paint to remove.
 Then the number of Citri-Strip coats goes up, and it’s equally fast (and cheaper) to use a heat gun.